 In terms of membership models, they have:

-We’d also like you to pay attention to the fact that such a type of service isn’t something that you’ll immediately think about as “Wow, that’s the perfect business to create a membership website for!”.
+We’d also like to draw your attention to the fact that such a type of service isn’t something that you’ll immediately think about as “Wow, that’s the perfect business to create a membership website for!”

 However, as far as we know, they’re doing quite well.
-So, if you want to have your membership platform, think of what value you can bring to potential associates — your Tech Partner can help you do the rest.
+So, if you want to have your own membership platform, think of what value you can bring to your potential clients and your Tech Partner will take care of the rest.

-In Gabby’s example, we’ll talk about the most common things that business owners might look for when building a custom membership website.
+In this section, we’ll talk about the most common things that business owners might look for when building a custom membership website.

 The retention rate is one of the most important metrics in the online industry.

-It represents a number to the percent of those who use your app or Website an X number of days after the installation.
+It represents the percentage of those who use your app or website for a certain number of days after the installation.

 To measure the retention (& a bit more), you could use these metrics:

-If you’ll find out that your retention rate is lower than you want it to be, here are a couple of ways how you can improve it:
+If you’ll find out that your retention rate to br lower than you want it to be, here are a couple of ways to improve it: